ch-canaza/Twitter_clone/README.md

 There you will find the main page of the application and some navigation options, such as starting your registration, posting a new tweet and following other users.

+you can also test the application on https://arcane-hamlet-43787.herokuapp.com/